Thomas Juneau, Philippe Lagassé and Srdjan Vucetic, eds.

 —Joel J. Sokolsky, Professor, Department of Political Science, Royal Military College of Canada, Canada

-Thomas Juneau is Assistant Professor in the Graduate School of Public and International Affairs, University of Ottawa, Canada.
+Thomas Juneau is Associate Professor in the Graduate School of Public and International Affairs, University of Ottawa, Canada.

 Philippe Lagassé is Associate Professor and Barton Chair in the Norman Paterson School of International Affairs, Carleton University, Canada.